OpenRiak/riak_kv/docs/InitialDesignDecisions.md

 The following choices exist:

-- leveled (default from Riak 3.4)
+- _leveled_ (default from Riak 3.4)
-- bitcask (default prior to Riak 3.4)
+- _bitcask_ (default prior to Riak 3.4)
 - eleveldb (deprecated as of Riak 3.4)
 - in-memory (deprecated as of Riak 3.4)
-- multi-backend (supported only in limited use cases)
+- multi-backend (supported only in limited use cases, specifically as a multi-bitcask backend)

-In general, the best choice is to use the leveled backend.
-The bitcask backend may be used, especially if
+In general, the best choice is to use the _leveled_ backend.
+The _bitcask_ backend may be used, especially if

 - there is no potential future need for querying of data, and;
 - objects are largely immutable, and;